hackclub/boba-drops/README.md

 To qualify:

-- Build your first website (this is for entry-level & beginner coders!
+- Build your first website (this is for entry-level & beginner coders!) 🥇
-- Be in high school (or younger!)
+- Be in high school (or younger!) 👦
-- Your site must be hosted on GH pages in a public repo
+- Your site must be hosted on GH pages in a public repo 📢
-- Your site must be created on or after April 16th, 2024
+- Your site must be created on or after April 16th, 2024 📅